Banner with park details: 95 official parks, 40kms of trails, over 1040 acres of parkland, 130,000 bedding plants, 500 trees planted annually

 Animals

 No animals aside from dogs can be brought to a park.
-Dogs must be always kept on-leash, except within a designated off-leash dog park (Germain Park).
+Dogs must be always kept on-leash, except within a designated off-leash dog area (Germain Park).

-Dogs are not allowed on any city beach.
+Dogs are not allowed on any public beach.

 Dog faeces or “poop” must be immediately picked up and disposed of in a designated garbage can or taken home to be disposed of properly.